isomerpages/nlb-biblioasia/_holding-area/A Kampong for the Grand Old Man of Singapore.md

 [^21]:  Chong Joo Beng, interview, 2019.

 [^22]:  Lim, private memoir on Lim Boon Keng and his family, 2019; “[Tribute by Governor as Dr. Lim Is Buried](https://eresources.nlb.gov.sg/newspapers/digitised/article/straitsbudget19570110-1.2.60).”

+[^23]:  Chong Joo Beng, interview, 2019.

+[^24]:  Chong Joo Beng, interview, 2019.

+[^25]:  Chong, “Dr Lim Boon Keng's Kampong @ Paterson Hill.”

+[^26]:  In 1920, Lim Boon Keng applied for access to an approach road to his property in “Ayer Jerneh” in the Woodleigh area.
+Family members cannot recall a residence at this location or whether Lim ever lived there.
+By the 1950s, toward the end of his life, the only property the family owned from derived rentals were in Woodlands and Pasir Panjang.